Omaha, Nebraska: People

 Native Americans were the first residents of the Omaha area.
-The city of Omaha was established by white settlers from neighboring Council Bluffs who arrived from the Northeastern United States a few years earlier.
-While much of the early population was of Yankee stock, over the next 100 years numerous ethnic groups moved to the city.
+The city of Omaha was established by white settlers from neighboring Council Bluffs who arrived from the Mid-Atlantic states a few years earlier.
+While much of the early population was of Upland Southern stock, over the next 100 years numerous ethnic groups moved to the city.
 In 1910, the Census Bureau reported Omaha's population as 96.4% White and 3.6% Black.
 Irish immigrants in Omaha originally moved to an area in present-day North Omaha called Gophertown, as they lived in dug-out sod houses.
 That population was followed by Polish immigrants in the Sheelytown neighborhood, and many immigrants were recruited for jobs in South Omaha's stockyards and meatpacking industry.
-The German community in Omaha was largely responsible for founding its once-thriving beer industry, including the Metz, Krug, Falstaff and the Storz breweries.
+The German community in Omaha was largely responsible for founding its once-thriving beer industry, including the Metz, Krug, Falstaff and Storz breweries.

 Since its founding, ethnic groups in the city have clustered in enclaves in north, south and downtown Omaha.
 In its early days, the sometimes lawless nature of a new frontier city included crime, such as illicit gambling and riots.

 In the early 20th century, Jewish immigrants set up many businesses along the North 24th Street commercial area.
-It suffered with the loss of industrial jobs in the 1960s and later, the shifting of population west of the city.
+It suffered with the loss of industrial jobs in the 1960s and, later, the shifting of population west of the city.
 The commercial area is now the center of the African-American community, concentrated in North Omaha.
 The African American community has maintained its social and religious base, while it is experiencing an economic revitalization.

 The Little Italy neighborhood grew south of downtown, as many Italian immigrants came to the city to work in the Union Pacific shops.
 Scandinavians first came to Omaha as Mormon settlers in the Florence neighborhood.
 Czechs had a strong political and cultural voice in Omaha, and were involved in a variety of trades and businesses, including banks, wholesale houses, and funeral homes.
 The Notre Dame Academy and Convent and Czechoslovak Museum are legacies of their residence.
 Today the legacy of the city's early European immigrant populations is evident in many social and cultural institutions in Downtown and South Omaha.